RapidSOS raises $85M for a big data platform aimed at emergency responders – TechCrunch

 The opportunity it’s tackling in the U.K. is similar to what RapidSOS identified and built on in the U.S.

-As in RapidSOS’s home country, the average U.K. home has 9 connected devices — from smartphones, smart watches and smart speakers, through to smart locks, alarm systems and more — and the idea will be to bring more of the data that these amass about a user’s location, medical statistics, and other data to provide a basic level of data so that when people call 999 (the U.K.’s equivalent of 911) for an urgent service, the conversation can quickly progress to finer details in what is a very fragmented market for emergency information.
+As in RapidSOS’s home country, the average U.K. home has nine connected devices — from smartphones, smart watches and smart speakers, through to smart locks, alarm systems and more — and the idea will be to bring more of the data that these amass about a user’s location, medical statistics and other data to provide a basic level of data so that when people call 999 (the U.K.’s equivalent of 911) for an urgent service, the conversation can quickly progress to finer details in what is a very fragmented market for emergency information.

 “Generally, you are going from a world where 911 didn’t even know your name, so giving responders a name or location can shave critical seconds off response times,” said Martin.

-In the U.S., RapidSOS now works with over 4,800 emergency communications centers, which together cover some 92% of the population, integrating with whatever software those centers happen to use to manage their services.
-(Case in point: we covered one of RapidSOS’s partners recently, Carbyne, which itself raised $25 million last month.)
+In the U.S., RapidSOS now works with more than 4,800 emergency communications centers, which together cover some 92% of the population, integrating with whatever software those centers happen to use to manage their services.
+(Case in point: We covered one of RapidSOS’s partners recently, Carbyne, which itself raised $25 million last month.)

 On the other end of its ingestion engine, the startup’s platform currently brings in and consolidates data from some 350 million connected devices.